theprimarybrain/theprimarybrain.github.io/_posts/2020-06-16-Under-the-Sea-Sensory-Bin.md

 ## Even More Under the Sea Fun!

 I have teamed up with some teacher mana friends to bring you another week of under the sea fun FREE resources!
-Just tap the links to grab all of these
+Just tap the links below to grab all of these!

 ![UnderTheSea]({{ site.github.url }}/assets/img/Under-the-Sea-Blog-Hop.jpg)